Antagonist Tour: Background

 The Antagonist Tour was first announced in July 2023 as a global arena tour in support of Playboi Carti's then-upcoming third studio album, Music (2025), featuring support from his Opium label collective—Ken Carson, Destroy Lonely, and Homixide Gang.
 Originally slated to begin in September 2023 in North America before continuing in Europe, the tour was postponed to January 2024, with the revised itinerary beginning in Europe in November 2023.
 Subsequently, all scheduled dates were removed, and both the North American and European legs were canceled in their entirety.

 Following this cancellation, Carti joined the Weeknd as an opening act on the 2025 North American leg of the After Hours til Dawn Tour.
 Later that year, the Antagonist Tour was relaunched.
-The rescheduled tour was announced as a 28-date North American arena run, beginning on October 3, 2025, in Salt Lake City and concluding on December 1, 2025, in Atlanta, with returning acts Ken Carson, Destroy Lonely, and Homixide Gang, as well as ApolloRed1, serving as the supporting acts.
+The rescheduled tour was announced as a 28-date North American arena run, beginning on October 3, 2025, in Salt Lake City and concluding on December 1, 2025, in Atlanta, with returning acts Ken Carson, Destroy Lonely, and Homixide Gang, as well as Apollo Red, serving as the supporting acts.
 On September 8, 2025, three additional dates were added in Texas.

 Set list

 The following set list is obtained from the October 3, 2025, show in Utah.
-It is not intended to represent all dates throughout the tour.
+It is not representative of all dates throughout the tour.